 Another matriarchal society captured by de Vallombreuse is the Khasi society, "a matrilineal and matrilocal culture in the northeastern part of India, in which children primarily bear the name of their mother, and inheritance is bestowed upon the daughters in a family."
 This practice of matrilocality—the practice of children living with the mother's family—ensures that there will be no economic free fall or difficult change should the parents divorce.
 "No matter how many times the woman marries, her children will always remain with her," Patricia Mukhim, a Khasi and editor of The Shillong Times explains in Dame Magazine.

-"And even if a man abandons a woman he has impregnated, the children are never 'illegitimate.'"
+"And even if a man abandons a woman he has impregnated, the children are never [considered] 'illegitimate.'"

 Last but not least, the Mosuo—a society in southwestern China—may be one of the most fascinating demonstrations of a matriarchal society today.
 "Mosuo women carry on the family name and run the households, which are usually made up of several families, with one woman elected as the head," describes PBS Frontline World.
 "The head matriarchs of each village govern the region by committee."
 The Musuo are known for their tradition of zouhun, or walking marriage, a union where women are free to take different sexual partners—no stigma attached.

-As Dame Magazine points out, Mosuo women each have their own babahuago, or flower room, for receiving visits from lovers.
+As Dame Magazine points out, Mosuo women each have their own babahuago, or flower room, to receive visits from lovers.
 Dame writes, "No one worries about commitment since any resulting children are raised in the mother's house with the help of her brothers and the rest of the community."